”Bring me your hungry, your poorly nourished, your vulnerable dogs,

 Inspired by the Emma Lazarus sonnet on the Statue of Liberty.

-[5] The Ronnie Hornigbaum Fund provides grants to municipalities that provide greatly discounted rates for spaying and neutering the exploding population of feral cats.
-Municipalities can apply by contacting the Ronnie Hornigbaum – Caplan Bensley Foundation at the Orange and Sullivan County Foundation.
+[6] The Ronnie Honigsbaum Fund provides grants to municipalities that provide greatly discounted rates for spaying and neutering the exploding population of feral cats.
+Municipalities can apply by contacting the Ronnie Honigsbaum – Caplan Bensley Foundation at the Orange and Sullivan County Foundation in New York.

-The Jazzy’s Place grant program is available to all food banks that have an existing product sourcing structure in place for soliciting donated dog food and does not have an existing financial sponsor or benefactor providing dog food.
+The Jazzy’s Place grant program is available to all food banks that have an existing organizational product sourcing structure in place for soliciting donated dog food and do not have an existing financial sponsor or benefactor providing dog food.

-These grants will be distributed directly to each participating Food Bank on a continuing annual basis.
+Jazzy’s Place grants are distributed directly to each food bank on a continuing annual basis.
 Funds are to be used by the food banks and qualified food pantries solely to offset the approved shared-maintenance costs for households with dogs.
-It is not to be applied towards the purchase of dog or human food, but only to donated food obtained through the food bank’s own product sourcing efforts.
+Grant awards are not to be applied towards the purchase of dog or human food, but only to donated food obtained through the food bank’s own product sourcing efforts.

-The grant must be used for dog food, not cat food.
-The CBF is concerned that providing similar grants for cat food would invite participants that would feed feral cats.
+Grant funds may not be used to purchase cat food.
+CBF is concerned that providing similar grants for cat food would invite participants that feed feral cats.
 This is a major problem in many areas, as it brings more feral cats into that locality and potentially raises serious local conflicts.
-The CBF seeks to avoid this sensitive issue and instead can refer inquiries to a separate CBF sponsored grant program that helps solve the feral cat problem facing many communities.[5]
+CBF seeks to avoid this sensitive issue and instead can refer inquiries to a separate CBF sponsored grant program that helps solve the feral cat problem facing many communities.[6]

-The Jazzy’s Place grant program has been adopted and successfully implemented by food banks across the country.
-New food banks are being added each year, along with their participating pantries, further expanding our base of dog food recipients.
+The Jazzy’s Place grant program has been successfully implemented across the country by numerous Feeding America® food banks.
+New food banks are being added each year, along with their affiliated pantries, further expanding the base of dog food recipients benefiting from Jazzy’s Place grants.

 ®